I’m Julie, a Ph.D. candidate in Industrial/Organizational Psychology at Rice University.

-Going forward, I hope to find an academic position with balanced emphases on research and teaching.
+Going forward, I seek an academic position with balanced emphases on research and teaching.
 I care deeply about mentoring, educating, and engaging in work that can tangibly improve working environments.

 In my spare time, I can be found in the kitchen cooking, in a yoga studio practicing, on my couch reading, or (preferably) on a plane to some place new and exciting.